KuRue/GaleNet/docs/training.md

 ## Pangu-Weather Model (Inference Only)

-The Pangu-Weather backbone provides an alternative physics-informed encoder for inference.
-GaleNet uses the pre-trained Pangu weights without fine-tuning; the backbone runs in inference mode only.
+The Pangu-Weather backbone provides an alternative physics-informed encoder used solely during inference.
+GaleNet loads the pre-trained Pangu weights but does not update them during training.

 ### Required ERA5 Variables